dreamportdev/Osdev-Notes/04_Memory_Management/04_Virtual_Memory_Manager.md

 ### How Many VMMs Is Enough?

-Since a virtual memory manager only handles a single address space, you'll need one per address space you wish to have.
+Since a virtual memory manager only handles a single address space, we'll need one per address space we wish to have.
 This roughly translates to one VMM per running program, since each program should live in it's own address space.
-Later on when we implement scheduling you'll see how this works.
+Later on when we implement scheduling we'll see how this works.

 The kernel is a special case since it should be in all address spaces, as it always needs to be loaded to manage the underlying hardware of the system.

 There are many ways of handling this, one example is to have a special kernel VMM that manages all higher half memory, and have other VMMs only manage the lower memory for their respective program.
-In this design you have a single higher half VMM (for the kernel), and many lower-half VMMs.
+In this design we have a single higher half VMM (for the kernel), and many lower-half VMMs.
 Only one lower half VMM is active at a time, the one corresponding to the running program.

 ### Managing An Address Space